Protecting Your Personal Information

 For all website users: The presence of a job, internship, or other opportunity on this website, or any other website, does not indicate an endorsement or recommendation for the organization or employer.
-Berklee College of Music is not responsible for safety, wages, working conditions, or any other aspect of off-campus private employment.
+Berklee is not responsible for safety, wages, working conditions, or any other aspect of off-campus private employment.
 All hiring, scheduling, and compensation are handled directly between the student and the employer.
 Students should take responsibility for all necessary precautions and use common sense when researching the integrity of the organization or individual, interviewing for or accepting any position, or supplying personal information.
-Do not disclose social security numbers, credit card information, bank account numbers, date of birth, copies of IDs, etc. to unknown or suspect employers.
-Students should use extreme caution if they are asked to invest any of their own money on an employment opportunity and are advised to interview only in public places.
+Do not disclose social security numbers, credit card information, bank account numbers, date of birth, copies of IDs, and so on to unknown or suspect employers.
+Students should use extreme caution if they are asked to invest any of their own money in an employment opportunity and are advised to interview only in public places.
 Feel free to contact a Berklee Career Center advisor for further discussion of questionable opportunities.
 Read more about protecting your personal information.

 - Personal information can be provided at or after the gig; you do not need to provide it in advance.
 An advance deposit can also be made without tax information.
 Tax information can be added after a deposit has been issued.

 - You do not need to fill out a W-9 form if you will be paid less than $600 from the employer in any calendar year.
 You will still report the income on your taxes, but you do not need to fill out a W-9.

 - If you are paid $600 or more by an employer in any calendar year, you will fill out a W-9 for the employer, but you do not need to do so in advance.
 Wait until the first day of work or until the work has been completed.
 Tax forms do not need to be filed until the end of the year.